AceLikesGhosts/bd-plugins/README.md

 a collection of poorly written BetterDiscord plugins, or something; who knows. might be a one-and-done type beat

-> [!WARNING]
-> BetterDiscord is against Discord's Terms of Service; alongside that I will not provide support for anything uploaded here.
-> deal with it.

 ## the goods

 ### FriendInvites